 Lastly, the manufacturer of the trailer that was carrying the load or the equipment used to secure a load may be at fault if the trailer or other equipment used to secure the load was proved to be defective.

 A Kansas City Truck Accident Attorney Can Help

-Crashes involving trucks and commercial vehicles are much more complex than a typical car accident.
+Crashes involving trucks and cars are much more complex than a typical car accident.
 They usually involve multiple parties, more complex circumstances and cause more damage and injury.
 For this reason, if you were injured in an accident with a truck in Kansas or Missouri, it is critical that you speak with an experienced truck accident attorney as soon as possible.